Yelizaveta Belogradskaya

-Yelizaveta Osipovna Belogradskaya (1739 – ca. 1764 [?]) was a Russian Imperial Court opera singer and composer for keyboard of Ukrainian origin.
+Yelizaveta Belogradskaya (Елизавета Белоградская) (1739–c.
+1764 [?]) was a Russian Imperial Court opera singer, harpsichord player, and a composer for keyboard.
+She was of Ukrainian origin.

+Life

-She was born in St. Petersburg in 1739, the daughter of Osip Bilohradsky, a court singer and choral conductor, and niece of Timofiy Bilohradsky, the court lute player.
-She was a kammermädchen at the court of the Empress Elizaveta Petrovna.
+Yelizaveta Timofeevna Belogradskaya was born in 1739.
+She was the daughter of Osip Bilohradsky, a court singer, and the niece of Timofiy Bilohradsky, a court singer and lutenist.
+She entered the court service in 1767, as a kammermädchen at the court of the Empress Elizaveta Petrovna in St. Petersburg.

-In 1753 she performed the part of Procris in Francesco Araja's opera Cephalus and Procris, which was the first opera set in Russian, with the text by Aleksandr Sumarokov.
-She sang in Hermann Raupach's "The Refuge of Virtue" and "Alcesta".
+Yelizaveta performed on stage at a very young age.
+The Chronicle of the Russian Theatre (1861) states that: "In 1756, an Italian opera was performed at the court, in which court singers recruited in Little Russia participated, among them Vinogradskaya [sic] was distinguished by her beautiful voice and skillful singing; she, as those who heard her sing, astounded even the Italian."
+In 1753 she played the part of Procris in Francesco Araja's opera Cephalus and Procris, which was the first opera set in Russian, with the text by Aleksandr Sumarokov.
+She sang in Hermann Raupach's The Refuge of Virtue and Alcesta.
 She appeared at court concerts and festivities as a singer and harpsichord player.
-Extant are her "Variations on a theme by Starzer" for keyboard.
-She died around 1764 and was interred at the Alexander Nevsky Lavra.
+Her "Variations on a theme by Starzer" for keyboard are extant.

+Belogradskaya died on a uncertain date after 1767.
+Her grave at the Alexander Nevsky Lavra in St Petersburg is now lost.